PawPuk/CurvAutoAugment/README.md

 python verifying_importance_of_stragglers.py --dataset_name [DATASET_NAME] --strategy [STRATEGY] --runs [RUNS] --train_ratios [TRAIN_RATIOS] --remaining_train_ratios [REMAINING_TRAIN_RATIOS] --reduce_hard [REDUCE_HARD] --level [LEVEL] --noise_ratio [NOISE_RATIO] --subset_size [SUBSET_SIZE] --evaluation_network [EVAULATION_NETWORK]
 ```

+Note that all the parameters have a default value, so you can simply run `python verifying_importance_of_stragglers.py`.

 ## Parameters

 - `--dataset_name`: Specifies the name of the dataset to load for the analysis.
 The dataset must be available in